MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-v2-prerequisites.md

 ## Update Compliance prerequisites

-Before you begin the process to add Update Compliance to your Azure subscription, ensure you meet the prerequisites.
+Before you begin the process of adding Update Compliance to your Azure subscription, ensure you meet the prerequisites.

 ### Azure and Azure Active Directory